tsnellgrove/dark_castle3/doc/to_do.md

 *** Unify Notes ***
 *** Plan for interpreter update ***

+- TBD: make creature obj data more atomic
+	- TBD: create weapon() method to provide adj & adv (vs reading weapon_dict via attack() )
+		- IDEA: obj should be a black-box
+	- TBD: same idea for 'can't attack error' for attack() in invisible(); should be creature() meth
+- IDEA: think through code vs. data separation for static text
+	- IDEA: imagine future adventure creation tooling where I update descriptions via a web front end
+	- IDEA: I won't want all the description in a DB - that's too much overhead...
+	- IDEA: But I will want all descriptions in one big centralized dictionary for ease of access & update
+	- IDEA: to this end, consider the following:
+		- TBD: move interp() help_dict back to static_gbl() descript_dict
+		- TBD: consolidate val_err_dict from validate() back to static_gbl() descript_dict
+		- TBD: consolidate dir_err_dict from invisible() back to static_gbl() descript_dict
+		- TBD: consolidate static_dict into descript_dict
+	- IDEA: error messages will be hard to update - so I want them to be as generic as possible!
 - IDEA: 'talk to creature' format:
 	- IDEA: 'Ask X about Y'
 	- IDEA: 'Tell X about Y'